Anthony Metivier is available for print, radio, podcast and video interviews via the contact page.

-Memory Palaces are at the core of the Magnetic Memory Method.
+Memory Palaces (sometimes called the Roman Room method) are at the core of the Magnetic Memory Method.
 In the Magnetic Memory Method Masterclass, I teach a specific, “magnetic” formula to creating them.
 As soon as you know the method, you can use your home, school, church, favorite restaurant and local cinema to memorize anything.

 Can you give us an idea of how you managed to create memories that stick not just in your short-term memory, but for years and years and years?